Victoria PCSC Program Team

 Jessica Noble, BSc

-Jessica is the Program Coordinator for the Victoria Prostate Supportive Care Program.
+Jessica is the Program Coordinator for the Victoria PCSC Program.
 She received her Bachelors of Science from University of Victoria and is now completing a certificate in Leadership and Development with Camosun.
 Before coming to BC Cancer, Jessica worked with Island Health in public health administration and community health care services.
 She is also a director for a local youth leadership charity and organizes community events for volunteers of all ages.
 Jessica is excited to be part of the PCSC Program and being able to bring education and supports into the health care community.

 Beth Burton-Krahn, MA, RCC